alexzh3/DiscordNameChecker/README.md

 # DiscordNameChecker
-A Python Discord script that is able to check the availability of an username on Discord from a wordlist text file.
+A Python Discord script that can check the availability of a username on Discord from a wordlist text file.
+Supports captcha, sniping names, multi-threading, and has proxy support.
+This tool is not maintained anymore and does not work properly anymore.

 # Instructions:
 1. Download Python3 https://www.python.org/downloads/